 Instead, food consumption might be highly relational, as argued by Halkier and Jensen (2011).
 Food consumption can arise from the intersection of a variety of other practices such as work, school, care, socializing, and friend groups.
 A shift in emphasis away from individual attitudes and preferences towards a more contextually embedded, practical reality of food consumption may better illuminate reasons for consumer willingness to accept insects as edible.

-Or: social situations surrounding eating might be better indicators of a newbie’s willingness to try insects than her unique set of cognitive predispositions.
+Or: social situations surrounding eating might be better indicators of a newbie’s willingness to eat insects than her unique set of cognitive predispositions.

 Do we need to reduce stigma around eating insects?